Design & Code

 Steering Wheel.
 Both hands make fist, at a distance apart.

 Thumb tap on knuckle with closed fist.
 More accurate than expected.
 Could replace a button press for browsing actions.

 Palm-sized UI elements are great for things that benefit from the slight rotational tilt of the hand.

-A gesture can also open a large UI that doesn't fit directly on the hand, like this world map.
+A gesture can also open a large UI that doesn't fit directly on the hand.

 We can choose our gestures based on how easily we want to access a feature.